-May 2016 - Ancient Egyptian plants were very different from plants that grow in America or Britain.
+April 2017 - The plants that grew in ancient Egypt were very different from plants that grow in America or Britain.
 The lotus and the papyrus plants, for instance, were (and are) very common in Egypt.
-Papyrus is a kind of reed which grows in marshy areas along the banks of the Nile River.
-Date palms grew all over Egypt, and other palms that people used to make palm oil.
+Papyrus is a kind of reed which grows in wetlands along the banks of the Nile River.
+Date palms grew all over Egypt, and other palms that people used to make palm oil -.

-There were not very many trees in ancient Egypt, because there isn't really enough water in that area to support big trees.
+There were not very many trees in ancient Egypt, because there isn't enough water in Egypt to support big trees.
 When the Egyptians needed wood, they had to buy it from Lebanon, further north, and sail it south to Egypt on boats.

 There were also plants which are more familiar in the United States like wheat, barley, lentils, chickpeas, and figs. Egypt was especially famous for producing huge amounts of wheat, thanks to the Nile flood every year.